Large deviations for the largest eigenvalue of matrices with variance profiles: Appendix: The limit of the empirical measure

 \begin{theo} Let us denote $\sigma_N : [0,1]^2 \to \R^+$ the function $(x,y) \mapsto \Sigma_N(\lceil Nx \rceil , \lceil Nx \rceil)$.
 When $N$ tends to infinity, for almost every $x$ we have that with probability 1:

 .

 \end{theo} \begin{proof}

-First, since for all $N$, $\Sigma_N$ is bounded and since the coefficient of $X_N^{(\beta)}$ are centered, hypothesis (1.1) and (1.2) are verified.
+First, since for all $N$, $\Sigma_N$ is bounded and since the coefficients of $X_N^{(\beta)}$ are centered, hypothesis (1.1) and (1.2) are verified.
 Then, since we have a sharp sub-Gaussian bound on the entries of $X_N^{(\beta)}$, we can easily verify the Lindeberg's condition (1.3).
 Furthermore, since $\sigma_N$ is piecewise constant, the solution $m$ of $K_{\sigma_N}$ is piecewise constant on the intervals $[i/N, (i+1)/N]$.
-Making the change of variables $c_i(z) = m_{(2i -1)/2}(z)$ we have that the equation $K_{\sigma_N}$ is equivalent to the matricial equation given in \cite[Theorem 1.1]{Girko2001}. \end{proof}
+Making the change of variables $c_i(z) = m_{(2i -1)/2}(z)$ we have that the equation $K_{\sigma_N}$ is equivalent, up to the sign since our Stieltjes transform convention is different, to the matricial equation given in \cite[Theorem 1.1]{Girko2001}. \end{proof}

 And so we are left with determining the convergence of the measure $\mu_{\sigma_N}$ when $N$ tends to $+\infty$.
 To that end, we will need the following rough stability results.